 FACULTY DEVELOPMENT FOR RESIDENTS

-Our NMM faculty and residents are involved in teaching the students, interns, and other residents for many different types of NMM labs throughout the year.
+Our ONMM faculty and residents are involved in teaching the students, interns, and other residents for many different types of ONMM labs throughout the year.
 Residents will have regular exposure to teaching and feedback on your efforts.
 Teaching begins with presenting at didactics, expands to arranging didactic sessions and table training student OMM labs, and eventually includes preparing group labs for other residencies, pre-recording labs for medical students, and/or presenting a lab with broadcasting to our other OU-HCOM campuses in Dublin and Athens.
 We encourage resident participation in formal OMT courses available locally and through OUHCOM, many of which are hosted at South Pointe Hospital.
 Courses held here in the past include Counterstrain, Exercise Prescription, an SCTF basic course in Osteopathy in the Cranial Field, HVLA, and Muscle Energy.
 Our trainees attend the AAO Convocation annually.

 South Pointe Hospital has a dedicated research staff member and many resources to help you complete your research project.
 We have support for qualifying studies from the Brentwood foundation and OUHCOM, as well as many Cleveland Clinic resources.
 Our program uses the Scholar 7 and Scholar 4 research training resources to assist residents in developing research skills.